Trafficking of Persons: Texas Penal Code §20A.02

 The Trafficking of Persons offense in Texas is the law that prohibits illicit human trafficking.
 This trafficking law prohibits both trafficking in and receiving benefits from certain prohibited trafficking activities, including forced labor, sex trade activities, and sexually exploiting children.
 Since 2015, the Texas legislature has passed many laws related to human trafficking and amended the Trafficking of Persons several times.

 Have you been charged with Trafficking of Persons?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The legislature amended the Trafficking of Persons offense in 2019, 2021 and again in 2023.
 The most recent changes added “disabled” individuals to the offenses that used to only apply to children and created additional punishment level enhancements.